 TABLE 4

 CALIFORNIA STATE UNIVERSITY

 TUITION FEE PER ACADEMIC YEAR

 FOR CALIFORNIA RESIDENT UNDERGRADUATES

-2015-16 through 2019-20
+2017-18 through 2021-22

-Tuitio on Fee
+Tuition Fee

 Academic Year Part time Full time

-2015-16 \$3,174 \$5,472

-2016-17 3,174 5,472

-2017-18 3,330 5,742
+2017-18 \$3,330 \$5,742

 2018-19 3,330 5,742

 2019-20 3,330 5,742

+2020-21 3,330 5,742

+2021-22 3,330 5,742

-For the 2019-20 academic year, graduate students pay a Tuition Fee of \$4,164 (part-time) and \$7,176 (full-time).
-Doctoral students have a Tuition Fee ranging from \$11,838 to \$17,196 for academic year 2019-20 depending upon the program.
-Nonresident students pay \$264 per quarter unit or \$396 per semester unit in addition to the applicable Tuition Fee in the 2019-20 academic year.
-The Tuition Fee, including the amount constituting such nonresident tuition, is set by the Board or by the Chancellor or campus presidents under delegations from the Board.
+For the 2021-22 academic year, graduate students pay a Tuition Fee of \$4,164 (part-time) and \$7,176 (full-time).
+Doctoral students have a Tuition Fee ranging from \$11,838 to \$17,196 for academic year 2021-22 depending upon the program.
+Nonresident students pay \$264 per quarter unit or \$396 per semester unit in addition to the applicable Tuition Fee in the 2021-22 academic year.
+(For information on the impact of the COVID-19 pandemic, see Appendix A - "OTHER MATTERS - COVID-19 Developments").

+The Tuition Fee, including the amount constituting such nonresident tuition, is set by the Board or by the Chancellor.
 Any changes in the Tuition Fee or other mandatory systemwide fees will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act, which prescribes a consultative process that the CSU must follow in order to increase mandatory systemwide fees.
-All other listed fees are subject to change without notice until the date when instruction for a particular semester or quarter has begun.
+All other listed fees, other than mandatory systemwide fees, are subject to change without notice until the date when instruction for a particular semester or quarter has begun.
 All CSU listed fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the Chancellor, or the Presidents, as appropriate.

 In addition to the Tuition Fee, other campus-based fees are charged to each enrolled student for services or programs that are available to or provided for all students on each campus.
-These fees range from \$847 to \$4,201 per year for academic year 2019-20.
-In academic year 2019-20, the Tuition Fee for California residents, plus such other campus-based fees, average a total of \$7,375, ranging from a low of \$6,589 at California State University, Fresno to a high of \$9,943 at California Polytechnic State University, San Luis Obispo.
+For academic year 2020-21, other campus-based fees ranged from \$901 to \$4,329 per year; the Tuition Fee for California residents, plus such other campus-based fees, averaged a total of \$7,401, ranging from a low of \$6,643 at California State University, Fresno to a high of \$10,071 at California Polytechnic State University, San Luis Obispo.
+These fees are typically finalized at the beginning of each academic year.

-Other campus-based charges and fees may also be incurred by students, such as: application fees, graduation and diploma fees, transcript fees, late registration fees, catalog fees, identification card fees, and miscellaneous fees for courses not fully funded out of operating expense (e.g., lab, field trips, art materials, instrument fees).
+Other campus-based charges and fees may also be incurred by students, such as: graduation and diploma fees, transcript fees, late registration fees, catalog fees, identification card fees, and miscellaneous fees for courses not fully funded out of operating expense (e.g., lab, field trips, art materials, instrument fees).
 Such other campus-based fees are generally not pledged to the repayment of Systemwide Revenue Bonds.
-See "SECURITY FOR THE SERIES 2020B BONDS."
+See "SECURITY FOR THE SERIES 2021 BONDS."